 Is Tofu Healthy?

 Yes!
-I have been meaning to do a post on here sometime about all the reasons you don’t have to fear soy and/or tofu.
+As a plant-based Registered Dietitian, I can tell you there is no need to fear soy or tofu.
 Tofu is a great source of plant-based protein as a 1/2 cup serving of firm tofu has ~10 grams of protein.
 Also, tofu is a “complete protein” which means that it contains all 9 essential amino acids.
 Tofu is also a good source of iron, calcium, and magnesium.

 Tips for Cooking Tofu

 First off, you’ll want to buy firm or extra firm tofu for making this stir fry.
-We really like the extra firm one from Phoenix Bean.
 We’ve tried a variety of ways to cook tofu and these are the two methods that I like best for dishes like this stir fry:

 - Stove-Top: Add enough oil to cover the bottom of your non-stick skillet and heat over medium-high.
 Add tofu but do not stir.
 Allow to cook on one side for 3-5 minutes.
 When golden brown, turn with a fork and repeat until golden brown on all sides.